-- No need to search for a compatible app
+- There’s no need to search for a compatible app.

-- Not usable with electric or diesel vehicles
+- It’s not usable with electric or diesel vehicles.

-The BAFX Products Bluetooth Car Health Monitor is a great value for the money.
-It works for any OBDII-compliant vehicle, and will give you the same accurate diagnostic information as any handheld diagnostic scanner.
+The BAFX Products Bluetooth Car Health Monitor is an excellent value for the money.
+It works for any OBDII-compliant vehicle and will give you the same accurate diagnostic information as any hand-held diagnostic scanner.

 Now the BAFX Car Health Monitor is just the adapter.
 You’ll need to pair it with a diagnostic app of your choice.
 The good news is it works with most apps, including popular options like Torque Pro and FORScan.

 As far as features, the BAFX Products Car Health Monitor is limited to OBDII systems.
 While it won’t check your airbags or tire pressure, it can provide freeze frame data, read engine codes, and run smog tests.
 For the basics on a budget, it’s the best car health monitor.

 - It tests oxygen sensors and the EVAP system.

 - It offers broad compatibility for all OBD2 protocols.